Culinary Tourism Brings Cultures Together One Home-Cooked Meal at a Time

 “People who are passionate about food and travel see this as the future of travel,” says Steph.
 “They want to be a part of it.”
 The curatorial business model, along with leadership’s commitment to personally vet each host, sets the company apart from others in the fast-growing culinary or “gastro” tourism industry.

-Both women are intent on managing the growth of their company at a pace that will enable them to preserve the integrity and authenticity of their curated experiences.
+Both women are intent on managing the growth of their company at apace that will enable them to preserve the integrity and authenticity of their curated experiences.
 For Aashi and Steph, women who built their company on a foundation of friendship and a passion for food and travel, there’s no substitute for quality when creating a recipe for success.
-E

-To learn more, visit elysianfood.com where Steph and Aashi share home-cooking traditions from their families and we speak to an intrepid traveler about her Traveling Spoon experience in Bali.
+To learn more, read this article where Steph and Aashi share home-cooking traditions from their families and we speak to an intrepid traveler about her Traveling Spoon experience in Bali.